Texture Settings

 Algorithm --algorithm <name>

-TexturePacker provides three packing algorithms:
+TexturePacker provides four packing algorithms:

 GUI/CMD value | Description |